Tsury/streaming-bz2-decompress/README.md

 ## Caveats

 - You might need to install a polyfill for `buffer`.
 You can do so by running `npm i buffer`.
+- There's no CRC validation for the entire file at the end - only the per-block ones.

 ## Contributing